noelmathen/CamBuzz---Mini-Project/README.md

-Sure!
-Here's a revised version of the README with a focus on the functionalities:

----

 # CamBuzz: Student Lifestyle Management System

 ## Mini Project Video

 Check out the video demonstration of our mini project on YouTube:
 [![CamBuzz Demonstration Video](https://img.youtube.com/vi/_2PM9simBrc/0.jpg)](https://www.youtube.com/watch?v=_2PM9simBrc)

 ## Introduction